What Services Do Concrete Companies Offer?

 Check Licensing and Insurance

 A license is not required by the state of Pennsylvania to carry out concrete work, but may be required locally.
-Verify that your contractor has insurance.
+Your contractor should have insurance in case of injuries or accidents.

 Look for Trade Group Memberships

-Membership in a trade organization, such as the American Concrete Pavement Association (ACPA) or the American Society of Concrete Contractors (ASCC) typically indicates a high standard of work and commitment to professional development.
-Ask the contractor if they belong to one of these organizations.
+Find out if your contractor belongs to any trade organizations, such as the American Concrete Pavement Association (ACPA) or the American Society of Concrete Contractors (ASCC).
+Membership in these groups can indicate a high standard of work and commitment to professional development.

 Read Customer Reviews